CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - A row number of the parameter.

-- An explicit data type for the parameter.
+- A value to bind to the parameter.

 - A return value either `true` or `false`.

-- A value or variable to bind to the parameter.
+- An explicit data type for the parameter.

 /// type=MS, answer=[1,4,5]